2ndSightLab/ai-tracker/issues.md

 Fixed issues in fixed.md

+## Issues

+🟡 Clear tracker errors is not clearing errors from the diagram.

+🟡 I "fixed" something with the org admin role to remove the extranoues policy and now that role is not deploying and things are hung up that depend upon it, blocking everything.

+🟡 Empty tracker error - why?

+🟡 Diagram is better but still slow.
+It doesn't seem to load whene the app is running.

+🟡 Some of the errors are still base64 encoded in the diagram they need to be converted to text when displayed.

+🟡 Some of the error messsages do not have enough information.
+It is not clear what the problem is.

+🟡 Need to clear the errors because I think some of them are bogus.

+🟡 No errror are associated with the nodes the caused the errors anymore.

+🟡 Make sure there is a timeout on waiting for depedencies.

+🟡 Fix action inputs - what does that even mean?

+🟡 Maybe just include parent error id instead of full error in logs because getting a bit wordy.

+🟡 Make sure there are not too many children under deny exernal

+🟡 env yellow when nothing deployed in

+🟡 account resource should be under the account heading - is missing and should have id associated with it

+🟡 account should be green when deployed, heading yellow if some reasons not deployed

+## Later

 🟡 Need to fix SCP for manage kiro to allow identity center + kiro for that account only.
 All other accounts blocked from kiro.
 Fix SCP

 🟡 S3 cloudwatch logging > CloudWatch logs (new feature)